CHANDRASEKAR98/spring-boot-faq-interview-questions/README.md

 ### Q5: You want to add **"Spring Security"** dependency to your application.
 Where do you add it ?
 You can add/ modify the dependencies on **Pom.xml** file in your project.
 We just have to copy the dependency detail from [Maven Repository Site](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-web/2.2.6.RELEASE), and paste the detail on Pom.xml file.

 ### Q6: I have an application with a Bean A which is already registered on IOC.
-The scope of the registered has to change for every sessions.
+The scope of the registered Bean has to change for every sessions.
 What should I do ?
 We have to specify the scope of the type **session** above the class whose bean is already registered.
 If the scope of the class is said to be **session**, then new instance of bean is created on spring container on every HTTP session.
 It is usually used in web application.
 ```